JetBrains/intellij-sdk-docs/intro/sdk_style.md

   Method names are prefixed with the class/interface name when needed for clarity: `Foo.bar()`.

 ### Source Code
-Source code can be represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three backticks:
+Source code is represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three backticks.

-        ```
-            // Source code goes here...
-        ```

-> **NOTE** Source code blocks must have one blank line before and after them.

-Syntax highlighting can be applied by specifying the language after the first set of ticks:
+Syntax highlighting is applied by specifying the language after the first set of ticks:

         ```csharp
             // Some C# code